lcmen/lcmen.github.io/_posts/2023-09-28-pattern-matching-with-ruby.md

 ---
 layout: post
 title: "Pattern matching with Ruby"
+description: "Pattern matching introduced in Ruby 2.7, allows for destructering data to make code more elegant."
 date: 2023-09-28
 tags:
   - ruby
 ---

-With version 2.7, Ruby introduced a pattern matching, the feature that simplifies matching and destructuring data to make the code more concise, readable, and robust.
+With version 2.7, Ruby introduced a pattern matching.
+The feature that simplifies matching and destructuring data to make the code more concise and readable.

-Pattern matching, a concept borrowed from functional programming languages, enables developers to match values based on their structure and extract elements with ease.
+Pattern matching is a concept borrowed from functional programming.
+It enables developers to match values based on their structure and extract elements at the same time.
 This powerful addition to the Ruby toolkit opens up new avenues for expressing complex logic in a more natural and elegant way.

-Whether you're a seasoned Ruby developer or just getting started, understanding and mastering pattern matching is essential for writing clean, maintainable, and efficient code.
-So, whether you're looking to level up your Ruby skills or just curious about what pattern matching has to offer, let's dive in and unlock the power of pattern matching in Ruby 2.7.
+In this article we will dive in and unlock the power of pattern matching to make your code easier to understand.

-Your code will thank you!
+Your colleagues will thank you!

 ## Matching against array or hashes

 In Ruby, pattern matching can be done using the `in` or `=>` (only available in Ruby >= 3) operators.
 Below are a couple of examples illustrating the power of this approach:
 ### Matching with `case` and `in`

 ```ruby